dieterich-lab/WFT-2026-Clinical-Turing-Test/README.md

 # WFT-2026-Clinical-Turing-Test: Synthetic Clinical Text Generation

 Welcome to the **Clinical Turing Test** project!
 This repository contains the resources, instructions, and timeline for your Medical Informatics elective project.
+To review the kick-off presentation click [here](https://phiwi.github.io/clinical-turing-test/).

 ## 🎯 Project Overview